|Nutritional Guidelines (per serving)|

 - 2 bay leaves

-- In a 4 or 6-quart pressure cooker, cook beef and sausage until brown.
+In a 6 or 8-quart pressure cooker, cook the beef and sausage over medium heat until brown.
 Stir the meat often so it breaks up as it cooks.

-- Remove meat with a slotted spoon when it is done and drain off fat from the pressure cooker.
+Remove the meat with a slotted spoon and drain off the excess fat from the pressure cooker.

-- Return the meat to the pressure cooker and add the mushrooms, onion, garlic, celery, parsley, sugar, oregano, crushed red pepper, bay leaves, stewed tomatoes, and tomato paste.
+Return the meat to the pressure cooker and add the stewed tomatoes, tomato paste, mushrooms, onion, celery, parsley, garlic, sugar, oregano, crushed red pepper, and bay leaves.
 Stir to combine all of the ingredients.

-- Lock the lid in place, following the directions that came with your appliance.
-Bring the pressure cooker up to high pressure, then cook for 10 minutes.
+Lock the lid in place, following the directions that came with your appliance.
+Bring the pressure cooker up to high pressure and cook for 10 minutes.